 In case you missed it, the ‘big story’ in academic news in the past week was the retraction of more than 120 papers that had been published by Springer and the Institute of Electrical and Electronic Engineers (IEEE).
-The retraction followed the discovery, by Dr. Cyril Labbé of Joseph Fourier University, that all the papers in question had been generated by SCIgen, a computer programme that automatically produces nonsense academic papers.
+The retraction followed the discovery, by Dr. Cyril Labbé of Joseph Fourier University, that all the fake papers in question had been generated by SCIgen, a computer program that automatically produces nonsense academic papers.

 A history of hoaxes